 Dance and drama

 Is your child a little ballerina or hip-hop groover?
 Dance is a good form of exercise and expression for kids.
-Happy Fitness give "born to move" classes grouped by age, or the FlashDance Academy runs classes in ballet, jazz, hip-hop, breakdance, clip dance, tap, salsa and even ballroom dancing, in Bertrange and Ettelbruck.
+The FlashDance Academy runs classes in ballet, jazz, hip-hop, breakdance, clip dance, tap, salsa and even ballroom dancing, in Bertrange and Ettelbruck.

 In addition to ballet and jazz, the Jeanette Hutchines School of Dance in Sandweiler offers musical theatre classes.
-Hip hop, ballet, and jazz dance classes are on offer at the Ecole de Danse Sabrina Iacovazzi, and you can add these to the list plus breakdance, zumba and dancehall at Jazzex.
+Hip hop, ballet, and jazz dance classes are on offer at the Ecole de Danse Sabrina Iacovazzi, and you can add these to the list plus contemporary dance at Helen's Dance in Limpertsberg.

 Computers and coding

-Got a geek – look no further than Workshop4me which helps kids make the leap from consumers to creators, teaching children and young adults aged 7 to 16 years about coding in weekend workshops lasting 1.5 hours.
+Got a computer geek – look no further than Workshop4me which helps kids make the leap from consumers to creators, teaching children and young adults aged 5 to 16 years creative computing, coding and app development.
 Kids can learn to create their own animation, game or mobile app.
-You’ll find a calendar of dates here although at the moment classes are online not in-person.

 Kids Life Skills is a non-profit organisation that teaches kids ages 4-13 years the skills they need to be successful in the tech-focused future, offering weekly workshops on a variety of topics including computer coding, robotics and more.
 Supported by the FNR and digital Luxembourg, it is currently offering subsidies of 25-75% for low income families.